Orman House

 The Orman House (built in 1838) is a Florida State Park and historic site located in Apalachicola, in northwestern Florida.
-The address is 177 5th Street.
+The Orman house's address is 177 5th Street.

 Recreational activities

-The adjacent Chapman Botanical Garden includes a bronze replica of the Vietnam Veterans Memorial "The Three Soldiers" statue in Washington D.C.
+The adjacent Veterans Memorial Plaza includes a bronze partial replica of the Three Soldiers statue, part of the Vietnam Veterans Memorial in Washington, D.C.

-Admission and Hours
+Admission and hours

 The house is open from 9:00 a.m. until 5:00 p.m. on Monday, Thursday, Friday, Saturday, and Sunday.
 It is closed on Tuesdays, Wednesdays, Thanksgiving, Christmas, and New Years Day.

 Admission to the tour is $2.00 per person (children under six free).